Peoria County Animal Protection Services

 COVID-19 Services and Hours of Operation

-Our office is currently open to the public by appointment only.
-While we look forward to resuming our in-person services, we ask that you please review our reopening guidelines and call ahead before visiting the shelter.
+Our office is currently open to the public for services at a service window.
+In-shelter services will require an appointment.
+While we look forward to resuming our in-shelter services, we ask that you please review our reopening guidelines and call ahead before visiting the shelter.

 Many of our services are able to be conducted by phone or email.
 Shelter viewings and adoptions must be scheduled by appointment.
 Please call our Office at (309) 672-2440 during normal business hours for assistance, and we will be glad to help.